 React Native projects: the tool requires less cost and effort to incorporate into React Native projects.

-It is one of the iOS app automation testing tools which allows you to create clear and concise white-box functional UI tests (in Objective-C/Swift).
+It is one of the iOS app automation testing framework tools which allows you to write automated tests and create clear and concise white-box functional UI tests (in Objective-C/Swift).
 The framework from Google is based on three components: Matchers, Actions, Assertions.
 QA professionals appreciate its built-in synchronization capabilities, which provide smoother and faster work.

 Synchronization: the tool automatically tracks changes in the UI, various queues, network requests.